-We strongly advise that you vaccinate your pets from the age of 8 weeks in puppies, 9 weeks in kittens and 8 weeks in rabbits.
+We strongly advise that you vaccinate your pets from the age of 8 weeks in puppies and rabbits, and 9 weeks in kittens.
 Annual booster injections are also recommended to keep your pet protected throughout its life.
 A full health check is included at no extra cost during all vaccination consultations.

-Worms are extremely common in pets, even in healthy looking animals, and can make your pet very unwell.
-Some types of worms can also be transferred to humans, so it is very important that you worm your pet regularly to prevent infection.
-Our team of vets and nurses will be able to advise you on the best worming programme for your pet.
+- Worms – are intestinal parasites which pose a frequent risk to all pets regardless of age or health.
+They can make your pet very unwell and some can even be transferred to humans and the home.
+Worms are common in Scotland, so to prevent the risk of infection, we recommend that you worm your pets regularly throughout their lives.
+Our team of vets and nurses will be able to advise you on the best worming program for your pet.

-Ticks are a different type of parasite that commonly live in areas of tall grass, heather and moorland.
-Animals who exercise regularly in tall grass are particularly susceptible to ticks.
-Ticks bite into your pets skin and feed off their blood.
-They start off small, usually being mistaken for a scab, but swell very quickly as they gorge on blood, before falling off.
-Ticks can cause very serious problems for our pets because they carry diseases such as Lymes disease; so it is very important that you prevent ticks by using a recommended treatment.
-Our team of vets and nurses will advise you on tick prevention, as well as demonstrate how to identify and remove them safely.
+- Ticks – are a different type of parasite that commonly live in areas of tall grass, heather and moorland.
+Ticks will bite into your pet’s skin and feed off their blood.
+They start off small, usually being mistaken for a scab, but swell very quickly and fall off.
+Ticks are carriers of Lyme’s disease and may pass this on to both people and pets.

 As of April 2016, all dogs in the UK are required by law to be microchipped.
 Breeders are now considered to be the first legal owners of any pet so it is their responsibility to have their puppies chipped before re-homing.

-Cats are not yet legally required to be microchipped, but we highly recommend it given the number of cats that go missing.
-Chipped cats are more likely to be found and returned to their owners.
+Cats are not yet legally required to be microchipped, but we highly recommend it given the number of cats that go missing each year.
+Chipped cats are significantly more likely to be found and returned to their owners.

-Microchipping is a simple procedure that should only be carried out by a fully trained and qualified veterinary surgeon or nurse.
+Microchipping is a simple ten-minute procedure, that should only be carried out by a fully trained and qualified veterinary surgeon or nurse.